JPaschoal/ToDoList/README.md

 - IoC: This layer is responsible for dependency injection.
 It contains the DependecyContainer class which registers the services and repositories.
 - Api: This layer is the entry point of the application.
 It contains the controllers which handle HTTP requests and responses.

+## Future Improvements
+The next steps for this project include:
+- Implementing Identity for authentication and authorization.
+This will allow us to secure the application and ensure that only authorized users can perform certain actions.
+- Scheduled Jobs for reminding to-do items close to the due date.

 ## Author
 - Jhonatan Paschoal